St Ali is now selling rare and premium wines alongside coffee

 [title]

-Remember back in the Beforetime when St Ali was a roastery-cafe?
+Remember back in the Beforetime when St Ali was just a roastery-cafe?
 No longer.
-These days the brand has not so much pivoted as exploded into an online marketplace selling coffee (naturally), pantry essentials, homewares, face masks, apparel and now, wine.
+These days the brand is also operating an online marketplace selling coffee (naturally), pantry essentials, homewares, face masks, apparel and now, wine.

 St Ali Somms is the newest department you can browse in the ever-growing online store, with a tight list of curated by anonymous friends of the company who seem to have access to some rather impressive private cellars.
 Several of the bottles on offer have been sourced from mysterious personal collections, including a 2010 Chateau D’Yquem, a magnum of 1985 Penfolds Grange signed by Max Schubert (Penfolds’ first chief winemaker), and a 1976 Dom Pérignon Oenothéque.
 Respectively, they’ll set you back $1,155, $2,399 and $2,499 per bottle.
 Apparently, St Ali has some well-connected friends.